Ukraine parliament votes to outlaw "promotion of homosexuality"

 Such legislation would be likely to further strain Ukraine’s relations with the European Union which has shelved a landmark association agreement with Kiev over concerns about a seven-year prison sentence handed down to opposition leader Yulia Tymoshenko.

-However, opinion polls suggest the law would be popular with voters ahead of an October28 parliamentary election.
+However, opinion polls suggest the law would be popular with voters ahead of an Oct.28 parliamentary election.

 Homosexuality itself has been legal in Ukraine since the fall of the Soviet Union, of which it was part, in 1991.